PennyLaneAI/pennylane-sf/doc/devices/tf.rst

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~~

-The Strawberry Fields Fock device supports all continuous-variable (CV) operations and observables
+The Strawberry Fields TF device supports all continuous-variable (CV) operations and observables
 provided by PennyLane, including both Gaussian and non-Gaussian operations.

 **Supported operations:**